open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 ## Scope: scenarios and open questions

+> NOTE.
+The scope defined here is subject for discussions and can be adjusted.

 Scenarios and open questions mentioned below must be addressed via separate PRs.

 ### Error status